ALPACA-APP/ALPCA-REPOSITORY/README.md

 cd backend
 npm run dev
 ```
-this however is not recommended if you don't know what you're doing
+this however is not recommended if you don't know what you're doing.

+### Frontend
 To run the frontend first download the expo go app to be able to run in local.
 then use the following commands (asuming you are in root directory)
 ```bash
 cd frontend
 npx expo start
 ```
-When running this you will be shown a QR code that you can scan with the expo go and try the app running on your local machine (shown on web browser and might be buggy) and from your phone (after scanning the QR code from app).
+When running this you will be shown a QR code that you can scan with the expo go app.
+You can try the app running on your local machine, shown on web browser and might be buggy, or from your phone, after scanning the QR code (ios scan from camera; android scan from the app)